Application and UI Templates

 An AT will normally contain support for the IAR, Keil uVision and GCC toolchains, although there might be exceptions.
 The AT description will state which toolchains are supported.

-A UI template is a TouchGFX user interface application which is platform independent.
+A UI template is a TouchGFX application which is platform independent, it is just the UI.
 Just like with application templates, a UI template is designed for one or more resolutions and color depths.
 Being platform independent means that you can deploy a UI template on any board as long as the resolution and color depth matches those defined by the application template for that board.
-All the TouchGFX examples are made available as UI templates.